 To anyone who has been following the debates over race in America, John McWhorter needs little introduction.
 A professor of linguistics at Columbia University and New York Times columnist, McWhorter believes that his fellow Blacks are being harmed by a new form of antiracism, mostly espoused by white elites, that is illiberal, illogical and at heart neo-racist.

-On January 24 McWhorter comes to Intelligence Squared to discuss the themes of his new book Woke Racism.
+In January 2022 McWhorter came to Intelligence Squared to discuss the themes of his new book Woke Racism.
 He will argue that some of the recent bestselling books, such as Robin DiAngelo’s White Fragility and Ibram X. Kendi’s How to Be an Antiracist, espouse tenets that are both contradictory and unachievable: When white people leave areas with a large Black population it is called white flight, but when white people move into a Black neighbourhood it’s called gentrification; Black people cannot be held accountable for everything every Black person does, but all white people must acknowledge their personal complicity in the historical crimes of ‘whiteness’.

 To McWhorter, such thinking is not just a political stance but a religion with all the hallmarks of Christian dogma: white privilege as original sin that cannot be expunged; the hounding out of dissenters as heretics; the evangelical fervour of the true believers.
 And he holds that this thinking embodies a racial essentialism that is barely distinguishable from racist arguments of the past – such as the proposal that to be antiracist, teachers should not expect Black students to aspire to goals such as precision, punctuality and objectivity, because these are characteristics of white culture.